yukoba/nd4j/getstarted.md

 3. [Maven](#maven)
 4. [Github](#github)

-Installing these tools might take a while, so sit tight.
-This tutorial will guide you until you can run a few simple examples that illustrate how ND4J works.
+Installing these tools from scratch takes a while, so be patient.
+This tutorial will guide you until you can run a few simple examples that illustrate how ND4J works, and perform your own calculations.

 # <a id="java">Java</a>